Conjugation curvature for Cayley graphs: Introduction

 \section{Introduction}

-The emergence of a theory of large-scale negative curvature, or $\delta$-hyperbolicity, has provided an enormous breakthrough and a powerful tool for the theory of infinite groups.
+The emergence in the last several decades of a theory of large-scale negative curvature, or $\delta$-hyperbolicity, has provided an enormous breakthrough and a powerful tool for the theory of infinite groups and graphs.
 The existence of any $\delta\ge 0$ for which a Cayley graph satisfies this family of metric conditions implies a host of consequences for the geometry of the graph and the spaces acted on by the group.
 However, for large finite graphs, this theory is not applicable---every bounded-diameter metric space is $\delta$-hyperbolic for $\delta \geq \mathrm{diam}$, so hyperbolicity provides no information.
-In the analysis of large but finite graphs or networks, we need another tool.
+On the other hand, classical manifold notions of curvature are defined infinitesimally, so do not make sense for graphs and networks.
+This work was initially motivated by the desire to find a suitable curvature tool for the analysis of large but finite graphs or networks.

-In the 2000s, Yann Ollivier defined a notion of metric Ricci curvature---at finite scales, not asymptotic---suitable for graphs and other non-manifold geometries \cite{ollivier2007,ollivier2009,oll-surv,oll-curvsurv}.
+In the 2000s, Yann Ollivier defined a notion of metric Ricci curvature---at finite scales, not asymptotic or infinitesimal---for graphs and other non-manifold geometries \cite{ollivier2007,ollivier2009,oll-surv,oll-curvsurv}.
 To do this, he offered a geometric interpretation of classical Ricci curvature as follows: curvature measures the extent to which corresponding points on spheres are {\em closer together} or {\em farther apart} than the centers of the spheres.
 (Negative Ricci curvature occurs when corresponding points are farther and positive curvature when they are closer.)
-The ability to define {\em corresponding} points on spheres in the manifold setting relies on parallel transport, so Ollivier's generalized definition replaces the comparison distance with transportation distance, $L^1$ Wasserstein distance to be precise.\footnote{We note that Ollivier's was one of several proposed discretizations of Ricci curvature formulated in the same time period; other quite different definitions can be found in sources such as \cite{forman,yau}.} With this definition, he can show that in the manifold setting his metric Ricci curvature agrees with classical Ricci curvature on small scales, to first order.
+The ability to define {\em corresponding} points on spheres in the manifold setting relies on parallel transport, so his generalized definition replaces the comparison distance with transportation distance, $L^1$ Wasserstein distance to be precise.\footnote{We note that Ollivier's was one of several proposed discretizations of Ricci curvature formulated in the same time period; other quite different definitions can be found in sources such as \cite{forman,yau}.} With Ollivier's definition, he can show that in the manifold setting his metric Ricci curvature agrees with classical Ricci curvature on small scales, to first order.